 Purina’s Pro Plan Focus Sensitive Skin Sky Dog Food uses salmon as its primary ingredient.
 The fish is high in protein, which ensures that your dog gets a healthy diet and maintains their muscles.
 It is also made using oatmeal, which is ideal for dogs with a sensitive stomach.
 More importantly for heavy shedders, it incorporates plenty of omega-6 fatty acids, as well as omega-3, which aid in maintaining a healthy and shiny coat.

 Reducing shedding isn’t everything.
 Your dog’s food still needs to provide a solid source of dietary protein and fiber, which Purina Pro Plan Focus does.
-It is also free from corn, soy, wheat, and any artificial additives, which make it suitable for dogs with sensitive stomachs and digestion problems.
+It is also free from corn, soy, wheat, and any artificial additives, which makes it suitable for dogs with sensitive stomachs and digestion problems.

 While it is one of the most expensive non-prescription formula dog foods on this list, it is primarily made from high-grade ingredients.
 Overall, this is our pick for the best dog food for shedding issues this year.